 Whether for personal growth, new insights, or a different perspective on teaching, the award-winning publications offered by National Council for the Social Studies will help you explore the diversity of subjects and methods in your field.

-Social Education, our flagship journal, contains a balance of theoretical content and practical teaching ideas.
-The award-winning resources include techniques for using materials in the classroom, information on the latest instructional technology, reviews of educational media, research on significant social studies-related topics, and lesson plans that can be applied to various disciplines.
-Departments include Looking at the Law, Surfing the Net, and Teaching with Documents.
-Social Education is published 6 times per year: September; October; November/December; January/February; March/April; and May/June.
-Here's a free sample article.
+Social Education, our flagship, peer-reviewed journal, contains a balance of theoretical content and practical teaching ideas.
+The award-winning resources include techniques for using materials in the classroom, information on the latest instructional technology, reviews of educational media, research on significant social studies-related topics, and lesson plans.
+Departments include Teaching the C3 Framework, Lessons on the Law, and Teaching with Documents.
+Social Education is published 6 times per year: the issues of September; October; November/December; January/February; March/April; and May/June.

-The goal of Social Studies and the Young Learner is to capture and enthuse elementary teachers across the country by providing relevant and useful information about the teaching of social studies to elementary students.The teaching techniques presented are designed to stimulate the reading, writing, and critical thinking skills vital to classroom success.
-SSYL is published quarterly: September/October; November/December; January/February; and March/April.
-Download a sample article from SSYL.
+The goal of the peer-reviewed journal Social Studies and the Young Learner is to capture and enthuse elementary teachers across the country by providing relevant and useful information about the teaching of social studies to elementary students.The teaching techniques presented in this peer-reviewed journal are designed to stimulate the reading, writing, and critical thinking skills vital to classroom success.
+SSYL is published quarterly: the issues of September/October; November/December; January/February; and March/April.
 Members who receive SSYL also get two issues of Social Education—the May/June issue (which includes the Notable Trade Books for Young People list) and the September issue.

 Middle Level Learning brings together lesson ideas and theoretical content focused on social studies in the middle grades.
-MLL is published online only, 3 times a year: September; January/February; and May/June.
+Almost every issue of this peer-reviewed magazine has one or more student handouts.
+MLL is published online only, 3 times a year: the issues of September; January/February; and May/June.
 All members can access the current issue of MLL as well as the complete collection of back issues at the members-only online Archive of Publications.
-Download a sample article from MLL.

 NCSS Bulletins, published twice-yearly in book form, provide an in-depth focus on specific disciplines within social studies.
 Bulletins and other special books are sent to members as a benefit of Comprehensive membership in NCSS.